It’s not how we look or the clothes that we wear

 Build an arcade claw, make your own kite and more with a Kiwi Crate (ages 5 – 8).

 Virtual Tours, Live Streams, etc.

-NEW!
 Explore the many ways nature has inspired art in Harvard Museum of Natural History’s new virtual exhibit.

 Ask a scientist about amphibians, the ocean, and more at Boston Museum of Science’s daily live streams.

 Learn about bees in the Museum of the Earth’s online exhibit.

 Download NASA’s Space Center Houston app for virtual tours, augmented reality experiences and more.